sermon news

 READ MORE

 Welcome to St. Paul’s Athens especially if you are here for the first time or visiting Athens.
-Great (Holy) Week begins today in the ‘Latin Calendar’.
-We will begin outside with the blessing of palm crosses and process into church.
-Do stay for coffee in the church garden after the Liturgy.
+We have a POS facility so you can make a donation by card.
+There is coffee in the garden after the Liturgy.

-The presiding priest and preacher is Fr.
-Leonard, Senior Chaplain.
-The deacon is The Revd.
-Deacon Christine Saccali.
+The presiding priest and preacher this morning is The Revd.
+Canon Leonard Doolan.

 READ MORE